ibexa/documentation-developer/docs/guide/quick_order/quick_order.md

 The customer can also add items to the quick order by providing a list of CSV data.
 They can either upload a CSV file, or manually enter CSV data.

-By default the CSV has 1-3 columns, containing mandatory SKU as well as optional variant code and quantity.
+By default, the CSV record has 1-3 columns, containing mandatory SKU as well as optional variant code and quantity.

 For example, to provide SKU only: